aksommerville/fullmoon4/README.md

 - [ ] Metal
 - [ ] Can I make rubber trees that you can squeeze between them by pushing?
 - [ ] minsyn drums too loud
-- [x] pushblock: Don't make a sound if we can tell we won't be moving.
-- [x] wildflower: Option to flip horizontally
 - [ ] Native fiddle tool.
 - - [ ] inotify helper
 - - [ ] MIDI-In and PCM/synth config at command line?
 Would be cool to have some functionality without the web app.